Prithi Chand

 Prithi Chand (Gurmukhi: ਪ੍ਰਿਥੀ ਚੰਦ; 1558–April 1618), also spelt as Prithia, was the eldest son of Guru Ram Das – the fourth Guru of Sikhism, and the eldest brother of Guru Arjan – the fifth Guru.
-He founded the heretical Mina sect of Sikhism.
+He founded the heretical Mina.
 Prithia based his movement out of Heir village, located in present-day Lahore district in Punjab, Pakistan.
 (Note: The name of Heir village is alternatively spelt as 'Hehar' or 'Hair'.)

 Spiritual career

 Attempt at inheriting the Sikh guruship

 Prithia wanted to inherit the Sikh guruship from his father, Guru Ram Das, who instead favored and appointed his youngest son Arjan Dev as the next Sikh guru.
 Chand was embittered and notably started one of the major sects of early Sikhism.
 This sect came to be labelled as the Minas, literally "unscrupulous scoundrels", by his competition.
 According to The Encyclopaedia Britannica, Prithi Chand was "distinctly hostile" of his brother's appointment as Guru.
 His unscrupulous means and support for atrocities committed by the Mughal empire, did not find favour with Guru Ram Das, who bestowed the guruship on Guru Arjan.
 Modern scholars have called his movement as one of the unorthodox sects that emerged in the history of Sikhism.

 In his antics to have the guruship be inherited by him, Prithia had concealed letters that his brother Arjan Dev had written from Lahore while attending a wedding so that the letters could not reach Guru Ram Das.
 The Sikh guruship by this point came with not only spiritual authority but also temporal power and wealth, as large tracts of lands were controlled by Guru Ram Das (after Akbar rewarded it to the Sikhs), and distant congregations and large amounts of followers submitted donations to the Sikh guru, thus Prithia coveted these perks.
 However, Guru Ram Das eventually discovered the plans of Prithia and how he had hid the letters, leading to his banishment.